Kafū, aged forty-one.

 Chiyogiku came.

-She had come to secretly meet Sanosuke.
+She had come to secretly meet Ennosuke.

 March 5th.

-An uncompromisingly austere taste.
+An unreasonably austere taste.

 March 9th.